zamazan4ik/awesome-pgo/article/article.md

 * Google engineers don't care much about compatibility with recent LLVM version.
 It means that if you want to build AutoFDO with latest LLVM version - with high probability you'll get multiple compiler errors (like [this](https://github.com/google/autofdo/issues/179) and [this](https://github.com/google/autofdo/issues/157)).
 In the issue tracker you will find more build-related errors.
 Just be ready to fix them locally.
 Hopefully, the issue will be resolved soon since Google [plans](https://github.com/google/autofdo/issues/140#issuecomment-1986154525) to merge AutoFDO tooling to the LLVM repo.
 * AutoFDO tooling consumes ridiculous amount of memory during processing large perf profiles ([issue](https://github.com/google/autofdo/issues/162)).
 Since the upstream didn't provide a fix - you can try to mitigate it with reducing input profile size.
 How can you do it?
 Reduce Linux perf sample rate or just record smaller time frame of your workload - however, it's not always possible to do.
 Imagine the case, when your application has **really** long process that takes hours/days to complete, this process consists of multiple different steps, and you want to optimize the whole process.
 In this case, I can suggest to collect N Linux perf profiles, convert them with AutoFDO one by one, and then merge them into with `llvm-profdata merge` utility - it should help with the issue.
+* There is a possible issue with AutoFDO profile versions in GCC.
+GCC [changed](https://github.com/gcc-mirror/gcc/commit/8819c82ce814a6911e2c1bfebd60b1c2366a3805) in the middle of 2021.
+So if you try to use older AutoFDO profiles or just use old-enough AutoFDO tooling - you'll get profile compatibility errors since GCC [has](https://github.com/gcc-mirror/gcc/blob/master/gcc/auto-profile.cc#L941) an internal check for that.
+I know at least one person who trapped into this.
+The obvious recommendation - use recent GCC and AutoFDO tools.

 Another option is using [llvm-profgen](https://llvm.org/docs/CommandGuide/llvm-profgen.html) tool.
 This tool is already a part of the LLVM monorepo so will no be problems with different compilation errors due to unsupported LLVM version.
 I don't have much experience with this tool but already found at least one issue - the tool [does not support](https://github.com/llvm/llvm-project/issues/82901) Linux perf samples without Branch Stack Sampling.
 This limitation can be significant for people who don't have BSS support in their environments.